MikeAllport/CaeserCypher/README.md

 # CaeserCypher class
-This class encodes and decodes a string with a caeser shift, where shift must be 0>= shift <= 26 else error will be throw.
+This class encodes or decodes a string with a caeser shift, where shift must be 0>= shift <= 26 else error will be thrown.
-Have tried using CleanCode practice with naming conventions, magic numbers etc, and tried refactoring it a couple of times. __getCaeserConverterAscii definitely could be refactored a bit more as it has more than one purpose.
+Have tried using CleanCode practice with naming conventions, magic numbers etc, and tried refactoring it a couple of times. \__getCaeserConverterAscii definitely could be refactored a bit more as it has more than one purpose.
 But yeah.
 Simple class

 ## Usage
 Create a CaeserCypher instance passing the shift value as argument.